xdevplatform/search-tweets-python/README.rst

 discern the account type and declare a warning about this behavior.
 The ``load_credentials`` function also allows ``account_type`` to be set.

-Our credential reader will default this file being located at ``"~/.twitter_keys.yaml"``, but you can pass the relevant location as needed.
+Our credential reader will look for this file at ``"~/.twitter_keys.yaml"``, but you can pass the relevant location as needed.
 You can also specify a different key in the yaml file, which can be useful if you have different endpoints, e.g., ``dev``, ``test``,